Statistics On Addiction

 INDIVIDUALS WITH SELECT MEDICAL CONDITIONS WHO RECEIVE TREATMENT:

 - 77.2 % Hypertension

 - 71.2% Major Depression

 - Addiction is a complex disease with behavioral characteristics

-- 40 million Americans ages 12 and older have addiction involving nicotine, alcohol or other drugs, a disease affecting more Americans than heart conditions, diabetes or cancer
+- 40 million Americans, ages 12 and older, have an addiction involving nicotine, alcohol or other drugs.
+This is a disease affecting more Americans than heart conditions, diabetes or cancer.

 - Another 80 million people engage in risky use of addictive substances in ways that threaten public health and safety, but do not meet the clinical criteria for this disease